2025 James Beard Awards

 What should we know about Sebastián?

-Chef Sebastián La Rocca is a renowned Argentine chef with Italian roots and a nomadic heart, currently ranked by the Miami Times as one of the 50 most influential Latin chefs in the world, among many other accolades.
-He moved to Columbus in 2022 to serve as Executive Chefs of the new restaurants that opened with the Hilton Columbus downtown expansion in the fall of 2022.
-Sebastián leads FYR, the hotel’s signature live fire, chef-driven restaurant; Spark, their elevated lounge; and Stories on High, the hotel’s upscale rooftop lounge that provides contemporary and classic interpretations of cocktails and small plates.
-He is also the Chef/Owner of the Eat Gastro Group which includes four distinct restaurants in Costa Rica including Botaniko, a live fire restaurant.
-In 2021, Botaniko was ranked 50 Best Discovery by S Pellegrino.
+Chef Sebastián La Rocca is a renowned Argentine chef with Italian roots and a nomadic heart, ranked by the Miami Times as one of the 50 most influential Latin chefs in the world, among many other accolades.
+He moved to Columbus in 2022 to serve as Executive Chef of Restaurants for Hilton Columbus Downtown, including FYR Short North, the hotel’s signature live fire, chef-driven restaurant; Spark, the hotel’s elevated lounge; and Stories on High, the hotel’s upscale rooftop lounge that provides contemporary and classic interpretations of cocktails and small plates.
+He is also the former Chef/Owner of the Eat Gastro Group which includes Botaniko, a live fire restaurant that was ranked a 50 Best Discovery by S Pellegrino under Sebastián’s purview.

 Which of the James Beard Foundation values does Sebastián align with?